codes-by-pinewood/RL-assignment-2/README.md

 ## Reinforcement Learning for CartPole
-This repository consists of our results for Assignment 2 of Reinforcement Learning at Leiden University.
+This repository consists of a comprehensive analysis of the implementation of DQN (Deep Q learning Network) on the CartPole environment.
+The

+### Dependencies
+Python 3.x
+OpenAI Gym
+Pytorch
+NumPy